Schenkee/TryHackMe-Guides/File_Inclusion/File_Inclusion.md

 If successful we should see a meterpreter session has been created.
 ![lab4_shell_success](./Images/lab4_shell_success.png)

-Now we can spawn a bash shell and retrive the flag.
-Type in ```shell -b``` to spawn a bash shell and the input ```hostname``` to retrive our flag.
+Now we can spawn a bash shell and retrieve the flag.
+Type in ```shell -b``` to spawn a bash shell and the input ```hostname``` to retrieve our flag.
 ![lab4_flag](./Images/lab4_flag.png)

 ### 👨‍💻 Manual shell option
 Here I will demonstrate another method to gain RCE access without using Metasploit.
 Firstly we will need to find a payload to use and my go to is the Reverse TCP Payload which can be found here: [https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php](https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php)
 Incidentally when you review the Metasploit option you will see that it is also using a reverse TCP payload to perform the attack.

-Lets open up a blank file on our machine with your prefered text editor.
+Lets open up a blank file on our machine with your preferred text editor.
 I will use nano so I will input ```nano rce.php``` into my terminal to open a new black file.
 One you have the file opened copy and paste the entire payload code linked in the above github repository.
 Once copied into our file we will need to configure a couple of items.

 #### ⚙️ **Options**
 Find the line starting with ```$ip```
 **$ip** change this to be your attackbox or VM ip address
-**$port** Input a selected port that we will use for your listner.
+**$port** Input a selected port that we will use for your listener.

 This should look similar to the below.
 ![flag4_shell](./Images/flag4_shell.png)